cybercog/php-opentsdb-client/README.md

 ## Introduction

-This package allows you to send metrics (data points) to the OpenTSDB database from the PHP application using an HTTP API.
+This package allows you to send (push) metrics (data points) to the OpenTSDB database from the PHP application using an HTTP API in push manner.

 - [OpenTSDB HTTP API](http://opentsdb.net/docs/build/html/api_http/index.html)